optimizely/style-guides/csharp/language.md

         listOfItems = GetList();`

-- Avoid the use of `var` in place of [dynamic](https://github.com/dotnet/docs/blob/main/docs/csharp/language-reference/builtin-types/reference-types.md).
-Use `dynamic` when you want run-time type inference.
-For more information, see [Using type dynamic (C# Programming Guide)](https://github.com/dotnet/docs/blob/main/docs/csharp/programming-guide/types/using-type-dynamic.md).
+- Explicitly use `dynamic` when you want run-time type inference.

 - Use implicit typing to determine the type of the loop variable in [`for`](../../language-reference/statements/iteration-statements.md#the-for-statement) loops.

-  The following example uses implicit typing in a `for` statement.

 ```csharp
 for (var i = 1; i < 42; i++)